miguelhbrito/poc_grpc/README.md

 # poc_grpc

 An API gRPC service example with observability features as custom logs, Jaeger and NATS(TODO).
+(TODO login with keycloak)

 ## 🧰 Configuration
 To install bloomRPC: